matteofox/SHINE/docs/index.rst

 - ``SHINE.py``: The main Python file containing the code for the extraction process.
 - ``GUI_SHINE.py``: The Python file containing the code for the GUI.
 - ``Make_Im_SHINE.py``: The Python file for the tool used to analyze the extraction results.
-It generates 2D surface brightness images.
+It generates 2D images.

 Usage of SHINE and tools